uidaholib/oral-history-collections-template/remediation_workflows.md

   mv "/Users/aweymouth/Documents/GitHub/oral-history-collections-template/_data/transcripts/tmp.csv" \
      "/Users/aweymouth/Documents/GitHub/oral-history-collections-template/_data/transcripts/carlson_helena_2.csv"

-## Add missing punctuation at the end of a row of dialogue (remove period from header after)
+## Add missing punctuation at the end of a row of dialogue (remove period from header after).
+Does not work if dialogue is missing punctuation inside of dialogue.

 python3 -c "
 import csv